eric-downes/20sq-blog/_posts/2025-01-10-issuance-dynamics.md

 guidance from dynamical system theory.
-In contrast with other research we find inflation playing a positive but temporary role in moderating runaway staking, but most likely $$s\to1$ eventually, regardless of what we do.
+In contrast with other research we find inflation playing a positive but temporary role in moderating runaway staking, but most likely $$s\to1$ eventually, regardless.
 In the second post, we look more closely at governance centralization and discuss a means for evaluating macroeconomic interventions inspred by bifurcation theory.
 Briefly, we are not optimstic that reducing issuance will prevent governance centralization, either.

 In both posts, we provide a few code examples using `ethode` a thin